Zimasile44/ST10538709/README.md

 weFix.
 (2026).
 Mobile device services and images.
 Available at: https://wefix.co.za PNGTREE.
 (2026).
 Free PNG images and graphics.
 Available at: https://pngtree.com Google Images.
 (2026).
 Image search for mobile devices and laptops.
-Available at: https://images.google.com
+Available at: https://images.google.com I used CSS for the styling and JavaScript for the carousel functionality.